Black Stone: Magic & Steel

-Black Stone: Magic & Steel, known in Japan as Ex-Chaser (エクスチェイサー, Ekusu-Cheisā), is a role-playing video game developed by XPEC Entertainment and published by Xicat Interactive for the Xbox.
+Black Stone: Magic & Steel, known in Japan as Ex-Chaser (エクスチェイサー, Ekusu-Cheisā), is an action role-playing video game developed by XPEC Entertainment and published by Xicat Interactive for the Xbox.
 The theme song is "be with you" by Chihiro Yonekura.

 Gameplay

-In a quest to stop Xylon, the player can choose one of the five character classes.
+In a quest to stop Xylon, the player can choose one of the five character classes (warrior, archer, warlock, pirate, thief).
 Through 26 levels, all enemies including scorpions, goblins, or bugs, can be dealt with by a melee combat, ranged weapons, and magical attacks.

 Reception

 The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+Official Xbox Magazine gave it a mixed review while it was still in development.
 In Japan, Famitsu gave it a score of 23 out of 40.